ArmyAntSEC/TrustedChildren/README.md

 For app design, see https://www.figma.com/file/zCRWFsNT5eds0EcHUzoSjO/TrustedChildren-App?node-id=0%3A1

 For the latest SonarCube analysis, see https://sonarcloud.io/project/overview?id=ArmyAntSEC_TrustedChildrenBackend.
 Note that code coverage is not measured using SonarCloud but directly in Jest.

+## Licensing

+The entire project is currently distributed under the GPL.
+The door is kept open to at some point apply a less sharing version of the license.
+As such, only contributions licensed under the MIT license will be accepted.
+All contributions submitted are assumed to be licensed under the MIT license if nothing else is stated.